-- Regularly visit the site at a frequency which may vary during the course of the project, and such visits may be daily or weekly, according to the demands of the project. - (ii) Review regular samples of materials and work procedures, for conformity to contract documentation, and review regular samples of important completed work prior to covering up, or on completion, as appropriate. - (iii) Where the consulting engineer is the sole professional service provider or principal agent, carry out such administration of the project as is necessary on behalf of the client. - (c) Level3: Full-time Construction Monitoring (Full time staff seconded to the client for the duration of the works and paid for by the client)
+- (i) Regularly visit the site at a frequency which may vary during the course of the project, and such visits may be daily or weekly, according to the demands of the project. - (ii) Regularly, review samples of materials and work procedures that may require more frequent visits than required for Level 1, for conformity to contract documentation, and review regular samples of important completed work prior to covering up, or on completion, as appropriate. - (iii) Where the consulting engineer is the sole professional service provider or principal agent, carry out such administration of the project as is necessary on behalf of the client. - (c) Level 3: Full-time Construction Monitoring (Full time staff seconded to the client for the duration of the works and paid for by the client)